jiansongyang/scrapy-auto-translation-middleware/README.md

 # scrapy-auto-translation-middleware
-## Overview: why you need a middleware to do t
+## Overview: why you need a middleware to do the translation work
 In many circumstances you may want to automatically translate an Item field into another language, and write it into another field.
 For example, you have defined an Item:

     class City(scrapy.Item):